 The staff will continually seek opportunities to increase recycling of plant effluent.
 This will include participation in the North Bay Water Reclamation Authority Regional recycling effort and seeking new opportunities within the District to expand the existing MMWD water recycling distribution system to include District facilities.
 In 2012, the District constructed a recycled water plant to serve the North Marin Water District's Hamilton area and possibly MMWD.
-In 2014, the plant supplied 52.2 million gallons (160.3 acre/ft.) of recycled to North Marin Water District.
-The District supplied 188.7 million gallons of treated wastewater to MMWD which treated it further and distributed it as recycled water within the District.
+In 2015, the plant supplied 48.9 million gallons of recycled to North Marin Water District.
+The District supplied 204.2 million gallons of treated wastewater to the MMWD recycled water plant where it was treated to recycled water standards and distributed within the District by MMWD.